gabbyvaillant/scheduling-algo/README.md

 2. Simulating multiple GPUs in an enviornment (due to the lack of resources)

-# Using Cloudlab for GPU access
+# Cloudlab for GPU access
 ## 1. Set up experiment on Cloud Lab
 This project uses Cloudlab for GPU access.
 Students in AMS 560 will have access through this link: https://www.cloudlab.us/show-project.php?project=AMS560-SBU